Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 Quigley Individual Claim Review

 For claimants who do not qualify for an expedited review, an individual review may provide more or less than the fixed values through the expedited review.
-While the compensation amounts for individual reviews vary, the average schedule of values is as follows:

 In 2017 alone, the Quigley trust approved nearly 14,000 asbestos-related personal injury claims totaling more than $60 million.